maveric-coder/tech-paper/README.md

 Prototype is a creational design pattern that makes use of existing objects without making the code dependent on their classes.
 It avoids the inherent cost of creating a new object in the standard way.
 The implementation of this method is typical in all classes.
 This method creates an object of the current class and carries over all of the field values of the old object into the new one.

+### *#Pseudocode*
+In this example, the Composite pattern enables us to implement stacking of geometric shapes in a graphical editor.
 <img src = "https://github.com/maveric-coder/tech-paper/blob/main/pics/example.png" />